tiannuo-yang/tiannuo-yang.github.io/index.md

 CoTuner: A Hierarchical Learning Framework for Coordinately Optimizing Resource Partitioning and Parameter Tuning
 In [52nd International Conference on Parallel Processing](https://icpp23.sci.utah.edu/) (ICPP '23)

-Tiannuo Yang\*, Zhongzhu Chu, and Bailin Wang.
-2023.
+Tiannuo Yang\*, Zhongzhu Chu, and Bailin Wang
 [Feasibility on the Integration of Passenger and Freight Transportation in Rural Areas: A Service Mode and an Optimization Model](https://authors.elsevier.com/a/1hLQl8f9Z5hEl)
 [Socio-Economic Planning Sciences](https://www.sciencedirect.com/journal/socio-economic-planning-sciences) (2023) (SCI/SSCI, JCR Q1)